Our Rivers & Roots Run Deep

 Nightingale, Free Your Voice

-Attend a choir session with the Elder Flower.
-When we sing together and share stories, we unearth our deep roots, enjoying a shared connection.
+Attend a choir season with the Elder Flower.
+We sing together and share stories, unearthing deep roots and enjoying a shared connection.

 Choir is not dedicated to recovery, although we find it to be a very healing and uplifting creative activity that someone can do as part of making their recovery beautiful.